 Now that you understand the difference between the classes of whey and casein proteins, I want to explain 2 major differences between cow’s milk and human milk proteins:

 1) The individual proteins that compose human milk whey are not the same as the individual proteins that compose cow’s milk whey.
 This holds true for human milk casein vs cow’s milk casein.
 No one ever mentions this!

 So for example, if the label just reads “cow’s milk protein”, you need to know that cow’s milk protein has a lot more casein than whey.
-Good thing you’re now an expert!
-If the label reads “cow’s milk protein” and then “whey protein” further down on the list of ingredients, then you know they have added additional whey.
+Good thing you’re now an expert! ♥ If the label reads “cow’s milk protein” and then “whey protein” further down on the list of ingredients, then you know they have added additional whey back in.
 All you can infer from this – is that there is more cow’s milk protein (which is 80% casein and 20% whey) than there is additional whey added.
 However, the additional whey will help push the protein ratio closer to the 40% casein and 60% whey found in breast milk.
-If you are choosing a cow’s milk protein based formula, then I suggest you look for this additional whey further down in the ingredients list.
+If you are choosing a cow’s milk protein based formula for the first time, then I suggest you look for this additional whey somewhere in the ingredients list.

 Other infant formula brands brag that they use 100% whey protein.
-While breast milk does have 40% casein, 100% whey baby formulas will empty the stomach faster than baby formulas that contain cow’s milk casein, bringing it closer to the clearance rate of breast milk.
+While breast milk does have 40% casein, 100% whey baby formulas will empty the stomach faster than baby formulas that contain cow’s milk casein, bringing it closer to the stomach-emptying rate of breast milk (which is crazy fast!).
 So which is better?
 A casein: whey ratio that is like breast milk or a stomach-emptying rate that is like breast milk???